Tag Archive: The Priory Investigates…

 http://www.britainexpress.com/counties/devon/churches/honiton-st-pauls.htm

-St Paul’s Church: which is right next door to the lace museum, which itself was once an old chapel, is very well kept and obviously loved by the local community but sadly has been much modernised and in the process of which, has lost some of its much older artifacts and items of interest to us upon this quest; it has sadly lost it’s ‘energies’ too, although intrestingly there may, as mentioned in the video be interesting finds within the very foundations of St. Paul’s Church itself.
+St Paul’s Church: which is right next door to the lace museum, which itself was once an old chapel, is very well kept and obviously loved by the local community but sadly has been much modernised and in the process of which, has lost some of its much older artifacts and items of interest to us upon this quest; it has sadly lost it’s ‘energies’ too, although interestingly there may, as mentioned in the video be interesting finds within the very foundations of St. Paul’s Church itself.

 Inside and out of Honiton Church in Devon, showing ‘The Ford line’ connection too.
 Click on individual photos to enlarge.